Home Page Image

 2. How do I make application for a grant?

-3. What type of grants does the foundation make?
+3. What types of grants does the foundation make?

 4. If we receive a grant, what type of reporting is required?